-“Once the sugar is attached, it stays there for the life of the red blood cell, which is about three months,” McDevitt says.
+“Once the sugar is attached, it stays there for the life of the red blood cell, which is about three months,” McDevitt explains.
 “If the A1c test shows that your percentage of glucose is high, that means that your average blood sugar for the last three months has been high.
-Our goal is an A1c of 6.5, which equates to an average blood sugar of 145.
+Our goal is an A1c of 6.5 which equates to an average blood sugar of 145.
 Research evidence shows that staying within that parameter enables patients to avoid all the complications of diabetes.”

 Glucose Monitoring Technology Advances

 The Center for Diabetes provides continuous glucose monitoring for diabetic patients who require insulin.
 A sensor is placed under the skin and a transmitter is attached, which the patient wears for five days.
 The monitoring system takes 288 blood glucose readings daily.
 At the end of the five-day period, the patient returns to the Center where the transmitter is downloaded onto a computer and a readout shows how the insulin injections have been affecting the patient’s blood sugar.
 This system, which has been available for about two years, provides a wealth of information to the patient’s physician who uses it to adjust the insulin dosage for the patient.
-“The technology is becoming more user friendly all the time,” Weldon says.
+“The technology is becoming more user friendly all the time,” says Weldon.

-Another more advanced continuous glucose monitoring sensor enables patients to download information to the computer themselves.
-“This sensor brings blood sugar readings up onto the pump every five minutes,” explains McDevitt, who, along with Plecenik, teaches patients how to operate it.
+Another more advanced continuous glucose monitoring sensor enables the patients to download information to the computer themselves.
+“This sensor brings blood sugar readings up onto the pump every five minutes,” explains McDevitt who, along with Plecenik, teaches patients how to operate it.
 “Patients wear it all the time and it can be used for many years.”

 Intensive Glucose Management

 Research has shown that intensive glucose control reduces the incidence of complications of diabetes.
 For patients who need insulin, McDevitt and Plecenik teach a self-management program in which patients complete a worksheet with records of everything they eat, blood glucose readings before and after each meal, and the amount of insulin they take every day for two weeks.
-Then patients return to the Center, where the nurses review the worksheet, using the information to fine-tune their insulin dosage, determine where they can adjust their insulin-to-carbohydrate ratios and insulin sensitivity factors, and make recommendations to the physician.
+Then patients return to the Center, where the nurses review the worksheet, using the information to fine tune their insulin dosage, determine where they can adjust their insulin to carbohydrate ratios and insulin sensitivity factors, and make recommendations to the physician.